CezaryBaranowski/MusicSpot/README.md

 # MusicSpot
 Modern media player with music APIs integration.
 Based on Spotify style with focus on local files.

-Written in C# with NET Framework 4.7
+Written in C# with WPF and NET Framework 4.7

 Graphic library used: Mahapps Metro: https://github.com/MahApps/MahApps.Metro